 - Shipping involves the tasks of packaging, marking, weighing, and loading goods for shipment.

 From the manufacturer, raw materials travel to the enterprise warehouse.
 There they are documented, received, and placed.
-Once the product is ready, it remains in the warehouse of a firm that produced it.
-What’s more, items may reach thousands in numbers, so they need to have a barcode or RFID tags that can be scanned.
+Once the product is ready, it remains in the warehouse of the firm that produced it.
+What’s more, items may reach thousands in number, so they need to have a barcode or RFID tags that can be scanned.

-WMS software is critical to manage and conduct operations automatically from one place where workers can easily track product movements and be aware of what’s in the stock and what’s out, know customer details, etc.
+WMS software is critical to managing and conducting operations automatically from one place where workers can easily track product movements and be aware of what’s in stock and what’s out, know customer details, etc.

 Key Features of Warehouse Management System